timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-12-05
+# Objectives for Today 2024-12-09

-- Physics of Tires, Be Persistent!
-- Why are we losing so much momentum on the second hill?
-- Why is the car so springy compared to Unity?
-(RK4??)
-- Lateral Friction isn't quite right... can we get it better?
+- Update the Key Performance Indicators
+- Update the weekly plans, what ever may we do?
+- Collect Racing Games released on Steam in May 2024
+- Writing Prefab Article?
+- Maybe playtest a racing game?

 ## Events / Notices / Coming Soon